artndev/artofe-bot/README.md

-> J-SNKRS — yours way into sneakers!
-Nike SNKRS from JAPAN
+> Artofe — yours way into coffee!
+Authentic Coffee Arabica

-You can find there the source code of sneakers store.
+You can find there the source code of coffee shop.
 It includes:

-- The basic manipulation of products and favorites of each user
 - The payment system based on [Stripe](https://github.com/stripe/stripe-node)
 - The cart system built using Redux reducers and selectors
-- The authorization system based on [Passport-Local Strategy](https://github.com/jaredhanson/passport-local), [Passport-Google-OAuth2 Strategy](https://github.com/jaredhanson/passport-google-oauth2) with [Passport-Github-OAuth2 Strategy](https://github.com/cfsghost/passport-github) and JWT; the implementation of social networks attaching.
+- The authorization system via Telegram Web Apps and JWT
 - The deployment on Vercel

-P.S.: All the public data is fetched from [Nike](https://www.nike.com/).
+P.S.: All the public data is fetched from [Starbucks](https://www.starbucks.com/).
 Big thanks!

 ## Tech Stack